renesas/ra-fsp-examples/example_projects/ek_ra8d1/mipi_dsi/mipi_dsi_ek_ra8d1_ep/mipi_dsi_notes.md

 This Example Project demonstrates the basic functionalities of the MIPI DSI device driver on Renesas RA MCUs based on Renesas FSP.
 On successful initialization of the MIPI DSI module, the EP will display 8-color bars on the MIPI LCD(external LCD connected to RA MCU) using the graphics and MPI-DSI modules in FSP.
 A user menu will be provided over the RTT Viewer.
-User can choose the time to enter Ultra-Low-Power State(ULPS) and touch the screen to exit this mode.
+User can choose the time to enter Ultra-Low-Power State(ULPS) and touch the screen or wait 30s to exit this mode.
 Status information and error messages will be printed on Jlink RTT Viewer during the execution of the project.

 Please refer to the [Example Project Usage Guide](https://github.com/renesas/ra-fsp-examples/blob/master/example_projects/Example%20Project%20Usage%20Guide.pdf)